In Gold Blood: Lyrical themes

 Kids in Glass Houses had often said in the announcement and the follow-up to the release of In Gold Blood that it is to be a concept record.
 Aled Phillips had stated that it is: "a concept record, a big, grown-up record.
 It's going to document a journey".
-Differing significantly from their previous albums as stated by Phillips as it does not, in his own words, involve "free-for-all tangent-laden lyrical assault" The album uses a narrative of two different characters living in a Mad Max inspired world.
+Differing significantly from their previous albums as stated by Phillips as it does not, in his own words, involve "free-for-all tangent-laden lyrical assault" The album uses a narrative of two different characters living in a Mad Max-inspired world.
 Phillips intricately describes the concepts as: "They are caught between different systems and beliefs at war with each other and the album is their attempt to find a way through that.
 There are plenty of negative sentiments but there is an optimism in the songs too, they might not make it through together but they do come out the other side."
-Phillips has cited the concept albums of My Chemical Romance and Born To Run Bruce Springsteen as primary influences on the work.
+Phillips has cited the concept albums of My Chemical Romance and Born to Run byBruce Springsteen as primary influences on the work.